appvia/tako/README.md

 ## Features

-* **Simplicity** - Based on familiar Docker Compose specification.
+* **Simplicity** - Based on the familiar Docker Compose specification.
 There is no new framework to learn, no new specification to embrace, and vastness of Kubernetes reduced to a limited set of easy to follow configuration parameters.
 You focus on the app development.
 Kev will prepare it for deployment in Kubernetes.

 * **Multi-environment support** - Parameterisation enabled with the same configuration primitives you're already familiar with.
 Each defined environment gets its own docker-compose override file, which is there to control the behaviour of your application in Kubernetes in a simple and consistent way.